dan-king/cf-login/README.md

 Back-end ColdFusion tests are located in the "test-cf" directory are written with the [TinyTest][2] web-based testing tool from [Ben Nadel][3] at [www.bennadel.com][3]

-Back-end tests can be run by browsing to the path "test-cf" directory relatiave to the app root, e.g. http://localhost/exercise/tests-cf/index.cfm
+Back-end tests can be run by browsing to the path "test-cf" directory relative to the app root, e.g. http://localhost/exercise/tests-cf/index.cfm

 ## Database